-A cancer insurance is a type of health insurance plan that provides financial assistance to individuals diagnosed with cancer.
-A cancer insurance plan covers the costs associated with cancer diagnosis, treatment, hospitalisation, radiation, chemotherapy, surgery, etc. The money is paid at regular intervals of diagnosis, including minor, critical and major stages.
+A cancer insurance plan covers the costs associated with cancer diagnosis, treatment, hospitalisation, radiation, chemotherapy, surgery, etc. A lump-sum amount is paid at regular intervals after diagnosis.
 These insurance policies do not give any death, surrender and maturity benefit.
-One of the main pre-requisites of the policy is that an individual should not have any symptoms or be diagnosed with cancer at the time of application.
+One of the main pre-requisites of getting the cancer policy is that an individual should not have any symptom of the disease or be diagnosed with it at the time of applying.

 1. Prostate cancer

 To understand the plan better, let us look at the various types of coverage offered by cancer insurance plan.

 - On the diagnosis of an advanced stage cancer, a lump-sum amount is paid for treatment

 - Insured gets income as part of coverage, if not in a condition to work due to cancer